8 Examples of Mental Health Videos for Raising Public Awareness

 This incredibly popular mental health educational video from the WHO captures the feeling of having depression effectively with the image of a black dog.
-This black dog follows people everywhere like a shadow that sometimes may become very small, but never really leaving.
+This black dog follows people everywhere like a shadow that sometimes may become very small, but never really leaves.

-With the image of the black dog clearly visible, depression becomes so much more tangible.
-A lot of people diagnosed with this condition attests to how accurate this presentation is.
+With the image of the black dog visible, depression becomes so much more tangible.
+A lot of people diagnosed with this condition attest to how accurate this presentation is.
 And even though the animation is made of still images, the expressions and postures of the characters still successfully invoke emotions and sympathy from children.

 2. “In Between”

-3. “Overcoming Bad Inner Voices”
+3. Mental Health Awareness Video Ideas – “Overcoming Bad Inner Voices”

-The School of Life is another educational Youtube channel that makes full use of animation as a tool to present information.
+The School of Life is another educational YouTube channel that makes full use of animation as a tool to present information.
 The special thing about this channel is the interesting art style.
 To say that it’s beautiful isn’t quite right — it just imitates a very contemporary art style that uses a lot of block images and primary colors.
 “Overcoming Bad Inner Voices,” for instance, is truly a work of art.
 This uniqueness is what makes the video so memorable.

 And if this doesn’t help the information covered seem standout, then the ingenious use of background music should definitely do.
 The music in this video fluctuates with the mood and story told, engaging your sense of sound as well as the visual and verbal senses.
 It really pulls you into the world of the video and soon enough, you’d be surprised the lesson is all over.

-4. “Sexual Harassment and Bullying”
+4. “Sexual Harassment and Bullying” – Mental Health Video Ideas

 Looking for an appetizer that will get people interested in looking at a rather tedious topic?
-This little clip should do the trick — it’s an introduction to mental wellbeing regulations within the University of New South Wales.
+This little clip should do the trick — it’s an introduction to mental well-being regulations within the University of New South Wales.
 As with any other university, every student is welcomed onto campus by going through a compulsory “course” about appropriate behaviors (e.g. acting with consent, avoiding bullying, avoiding being a bystander).
-A lot of it involves reading about what consent means, and answering scenario questions, which sounds rather tedious.
+A lot of it involves reading about what consent means and answering scenario questions, which sounds rather tedious.

-Which is where videos like this comes in.
-Not only does it show the exact environment that the students are in, it also provides some other material to engage the students without making them feel like they’re being lectured at.
 The video has a range of students from diverse backgrounds — which represents the diverse student audience — and it quickly summarizes all the information covered, helping students remember the most important bits about the training.
 After a video like this, they will probably feel more at ease and eager to learn more than to feel pressured into doing basic mental health training.

-5. “Anxiety is the Greatest”
+5. “Anxiety is the Greatest” – Mental Health Awareness Video

-Her style is rather cartoonish — her images are all hand-drawn, and they show a lot of her personality, as if she’s a friend of yours.
-The facial expressions that she draws are dramatic, although it’s so personal you feel like you can imagine her face actually expressing them.
+Her style is rather cartoonish — her images are all hand-drawn, and they show a lot of her personality as if she’s a friend of yours.
+The facial expressions that she draws are dramatic, although it’s so personal you feel like you can imagine her face expressing them.
 In most cases, it’s quite simple — there’s very little color — but it allows the script to shine through.
 And her script, even though it’s describing a very serious problem, is appropriately hilarious.
 Her video is entertaining and eye-opening.

-6. “The Last Knit”
+6. Mental Health Awareness Video Ideas – “The Last Knit”

 What has this got to do with mental health education?
-Well, this obsessive knitting is actually a metaphor for addiction.
-And this shows clearly not just in the story but also the slightly crazy appearance of the woman, as if she is hyperactive but cannot think of anything else.
+Well, this obsessive knitting is a metaphor for addiction.
+And this shows clearly not just in the story but also in the slightly crazy appearance of the woman as if she is hyperactive but cannot think of anything else.
 This interesting visualization of a very serious problem is nuanced and deep, and it asks the audience to empathize with the character as well as addicts, rather than label and discriminate against them.

 8 best examples of mental health educational videos for raising public awareness - F. Learning Studio

-The animation is used in this video as an aid.
-It is largely featured in the telling of the “Mr Fox and Mr Turtle” story that many Buddhist monks have been taught.
-In this tale, Mr Fox is a representative of all the troubles that one may face — it is hungry and looking to attack and devour prey, such as Mr Turtle.
 Mr Turtle at this point pulls into his shell in the hopes that Mr Fox will grow tired of a hunk of rock, which is how he escapes Mr Fox’s hunt.
 The moral is that when you’re faced with problems threatening to unravel your life, you can choose to take a step back into yourself and come to terms with your thoughts and feelings.
 It’s the best way to brave the storm rather than running away from your problems.

-What’s special is that this animated Mr Fox exists not only in the hand-drawn scenes, he appears in live footage too, specifically when the interviewees talk about external problems that we face.
-In other words, the symbolism of the animation transcends the animation itself, leaving a strong association in the viewers.
+What’s special is that this animated Mr Fox exists not only in the hand-drawn scenes, but he appears in live footage too, specifically when the interviewees talk about external problems that we face.
+In other words, the symbolism of the animation transcends the animation itself, leaving a strong association with the viewers.

 8. “Panic Attack: Know the Signs”